 3. What is invoice factoring?

 An invoice factoring line enables distributors to finance their accounts receivable.
-This solution is typically used by distributors that want to improve their cash flow because their clients pay on net 30 terms.
+This solution is typically used by distributors who want to improve their cash flow because their clients pay on net-30 terms.

 Small distributors often can’t wait 30 to 60 days for payment.
 Their cash reserves are limited, and they can’t cover all their expenses.
 A factoring line enables them to leverage their receivables and improve their cash flow.